 Shades Creek is beautiful, yet has many challenges caused by urban runoff.
-The Nature Conservancy in Alabama (TNC) has taken leadership to develop a watershed plan to restore the Creek, and is inviting public participation in the planning.
+The Nature Conservancy in Alabama (TNC) has taken leadership to develop a watershed plan to restore the Creek.
 One of the first meetings took place at the January 9, 2020 Friends of Shades Creek meeting at Homewood Library.
 Courtney Reich, AICP, CFM and Stormwater consultant with Goodwyn Mills Cawood (GMC) was the presenter for this program.
-Slides at the program can be viewed HERE.
+Slides at that program can be viewed here.

 What is The Shades Creek Watershed?

 It’s the stream’s watershed which includes all of the land that, when rain falls, the rainwater flows into channels or streams making their way to the main stream – In this case, into Shades Creek.
 Go to this link to find the Shades Creek Watershed Management Plan Map:

 At the above link, (Go to: Tell us what you think) you will find a short survey, where you can list assets and problems on Shades Creek and become part of the process of this Watershed Management Plan.

 A WMP is an essential first step in improving water quality in a watershed and mitigating the impacts of future develoment pressures.
 It provides documentation of existing environmental conditions and challenges while offering a vision and strategy for protecting the physical, chemical, and biological integrity for wildlife and human uses.
 The WMP will help us understand the condition of the watershed, to promote opportunities to ensure its long-term health, and to ensure that the public will be able to enjoy it for generations to come.